arjanjohan/aptos-multisig-chunked-publish-deployment/README.md

 - Generate two owner keys for the multisig
 - Initialize Aptos CLI with the generated keys

+**Note:** You will be prompted to fund the new testnet accounts from the faucet.
+Make sure to do this otherwise the next scripts will not work.
+Each account needs at least 0.1 APT for deployment operations.

 ### 1. Setup Multisig

 ```bash